Mail: LOSCHO, PO Box 1773, Marysville, WA 98270

-Our members are individuals and heritage organizations (see right sidebar) who share resources, ideas and work to promote preservation of our local family, business, architectural and community histories.
+Our members are individuals and heritage organizations who share resources, ideas and work to promote preservation of our local family, business, architectural and community histories.
+Join us today!

 - We create value for our members and our patrons – tangible value including (but not limited to) displays, training aids, historical documentation, and tools that can be accessed for research, education, and tourism enhancement.

 - We share that value by providing on-site and on-line access to the material, by maintaining website, email, and social media communications, by providing training from LOSCHO members and from outside agencies, and by maintaining an active program of internships and mentorship.

 - We promote our values through regular media presence (newspaper, online, newsletters, brochures), through the maintenance of a county-wide historical asset inventory (buildings, sites, structures), through organizational cross-promotion, and through active participation in the processes followed by Snohomish County Economic Development, Snohomish County Tourism, and the Snohomish County Historic Preservation Commission.

 Several countywide projects have involved all heritage organizations in the county.
 A railroad commemoration project (1993), interpretive signage (1994), a countywide map and guide to the location of museums (given to museums and visitor info centers in 1995 & updated in 2001 for free distribution), and the Heritage 2000 Project, have involved all organizations in a mutually beneficial exchange of information, increasing membership in all organizations as well as in the League, and promoting visits to museums.
 Most recent projects have been:

 - Snohomish Women’s Legacy Project

 - Heritage Day (day long conference in 2012, 2013,2014),

 - LOSCHO Enews,